ShaylaStevenson/employee-tracker/README.md

 ## Installation
 * Run npm install to get all dependencies
-* Run schema.sql in mysql workbench
+* Run schema.sql in MySql workbench
 * seed.sql provided to run in mysql workbench if desired

 ## Usage